swapnil870/Food-Aid/README.md

 # Food Donation System

-Welcome to the Food Donation Management System, a web application designed to streamline the process of food donation and collection activities.
+Welcome to the Food Donation System, a web application designed to streamline the process of food donation and collection activities.

 ## Table of Contents
 * [Features](#features)